neurord/stochdiff/README.rst

 and get text output.

+With the default option output is written as an [HDF5] output.
+In that case one output file is created, plus the log file.
+The format of the HDF5 output file uses the ``.h5`` extension.

-With the default options, output is written as a set of text files and three (or more) output files are generated.
+The option ``-Dneurord.writers=text``specifies that output is written as a set of text files and three (or more) output files are generated.
 One is the ``model.out`` file, which contains every molecule in every subvolume at a time interval specified by output interval.
 A second is the mesh file, which lists four xyz coordinates, depth and volume of every mesh element in the system.
 This can be used to check the morphology, and to convert from molecule quantity to concentration.
 The third file (or files) are those specified in the ``IO.xml`` file.

-The option ``-Dneurord.writers=h5`` can be used to specify [HDF5] output.
-In that case one output file is created, plus the log file.
-The format of the HDF5 output file uses the ``.h5`` extension.

 It is also possible to use an HDF5 file as a source of the model and/or exact population.
 The ``.h5`` file contains the serialized XML which was used to create the model.
 If a file with the ``.h5`` extension is given as the first argument (instead of an ``.xml`` file), model description will be extracted from it.